ogulyurdakul/ogulyurdakul.github.io/_pages/about.md

   - /about.html
 ---

 I'm Oğul!
-I'm currently an M.Sc. student of Electrical and Electronics Engineering studying statistical signal processing and a B.Sc. student of Mathematics at METU.
-This combo makes me an undergraduate student, a graduate *and* a graduate student of/at METU, which I think is weird.
-I want to become a researcher in cognitive science/neuroscience and an educator of whatever topic I will know enough to teach whenever that happens.
+I'm currently (only) an M.Sc. student of Electrical and Electronics Engineering studying statistical signal processing.
+I obtained my Electrical and Electronics Engineering (B.Sc.) and Mathematics (B.Sc., double major) degrees from METU as well.
+I want to become a researcher in cognitive science/neuroscience and an educator of whatever topic I will know enough to teach, whenever that happens.

 Here's a brief abstract of what you can find out about me on this website: